suilend/suilend/contracts/vaults/VAULT.md

 **Unwind Strategy**: Obligation unwinds are prioritised on a FIFO basis.

-**Reward Compounding**: Rewards can be compounded permissionlessly.
-For base token rewards, direct compounding is used.
-For other rewards, a Steamm pool must exist for swapping.
+**Reward Compounding**: Base token rewards are compounded permissionlessly via direct deposit.
+Non-base token rewards are withdrawn, swapped externally, then deposited with slippage validation when oracles are available.

-**Slippage**: The vault stores a `slippage_bps` parameter used for reward swaps, which is applied to oracle prices.
+**Slippage**: The vault stores a `slippage_bps` parameter for reward swaps.
+When both reward and base tokens have MAIN_POOL reserves, slippage protection is enforced using oracle prices.

 ## Planned Features